 - 1 cup fresh strawberries , pureed to make about 1/2 cup

 - ½ teaspoon vanilla extract

 - fresh strawberries for garnish

-For the crust, preheat the oven to 350.
-Mix the graham cracker crumbs with the butter and sugar, Press into a small baking dish (I used a pie plate) and cook 8-10 minutes, or until lightly golden.
+- Preheat the oven to 350°F. Mix the graham cracker crumbs with the butter and sugar.
+The press mixture into a small baking dish (I used a pie plate) and cook for 8-10 minutes, or until lightly golden.
 Remove and let cool.

-To serve, crumble the graham cracker crust into the bottom of the serving dishes.
-Top with mousse and garnish with fresh strawberries.
-Refrigerate 15 minutes, or until ready to serve.
+- Crumble the graham cracker crust into the bottom of the serving cups or dishes.
+Top with strawberry mousse and garnish with fresh strawberries.
+Refrigerate for at least 15 minutes, or until ready to serve.